ow3org/cardano-stake-pool-aws/config/README.md

 # Cardano Stake Pool - Config

-Here we will store all configuration files in order for ease of reusability.
+In this directory, we store all configuration files needed when operating this stake pool set up.